mattwala/gigaqbx-ts-paper-code/README.md

-# Numerical experiments: Optimization of fast algorithms for Quadruature by Expansion using target-specific expansions
+# Numerical experiments: Optimization of fast algorithms for Quadrature by Expansion using target-specific expansions

-This repository contains the code for numerical experiments in the paper 'Optimization of fast algorithms for Quadruature by Expansion using target-specific expansions,' available at [doi:10.1016/j.jcp.2019.108976](https://doi.org/10.1016/j.jcp.2019.108976) or on [arXiv](https://arxiv.org/abs/1811.01110).
+This repository contains the code for numerical experiments in the paper 'Optimization of fast algorithms for Quadrature by Expansion using target-specific expansions,' available at [doi:10.1016/j.jcp.2019.108976](https://doi.org/10.1016/j.jcp.2019.108976) or on [arXiv](https://arxiv.org/abs/1811.01110).